Restaurant Prep Sheet

-- Inv- Every morning the opening manager needs to do a on hand inventory from the prep sheet
+- Inv = Every morning the opening manager does an inventory from the prep sheet

-- Par – Is the estimated amount of food you think will get you through the entire day and night
+- Par = Is the estimated amount of food to get you through the entire day and night

-- Do –Par minus inventory amounts equals the amount of food you need to prep to get through the day and night
+- Do = Par minus inventory amounts equal the amount of food you need to prep for the day and night

-Do not try to guess or wing it through how much to prep, or you will lose money in spoiled or out-dated foods.
-The manager on duty should periodically check the portions and weights on some of the prepped items for accuracy.
+Do not try to guess how much to prepare because you will lose money in spoiled or out-dated foods.
+Also, the manager-on-duty should periodically check the accuracy of portions and weights on some prepped items.

-All spoilage and out-dated products need to be entered onto the waste sheet.
-Then have the manager must sign-off on the spoilage or out-dated products.
-The manager also should check as to why the spoilage or why the out dated product occurred and verify the food rotation is being done correctly.
-Maybe the prep cooks or cooks used new product instead of using the old product first.
+Enter all spoilage and out-dated products on the food waste sheet.
+Then, the manager must sign-off on the spoilage or out-dated products.
+The manager also should determine why the spoilage or why the out-dated product occurred.
+Check the correct use of food rotation, “Date Dots” and “Use First” stickers.
+Maybe rotation was incorrect and the cooks used the new products instead of using the old product first.

-One of the biggest reasons why spoilage or out-dated products occur is that the prep person prepared too much food.
+Unfortunately, one of the biggest reasons why spoilage or out-dated products occur is that the prep person prepared too much food.
 Sometimes the par needs to be adjusted or sometimes the prep person may want to avoid extra work on the next shift.
 It could be the prep person thinks that it is saving time to over-prep.
 The prep cook needs to understand that prepped items have a specific shelf life.
-The reality is that over-prepping is literally shaving off time from that product’s shelf life, and results in wasted product.
-During the inventory process if the manager see’s that we did not sell a lot of a specific product he/or she will adjust the par amount to reduce waste.
+The reality is that over-prepping is literally shaving off time from that product’s shelf life.
+This results in product waste.
+It is important that during inventory the manager see’s that a specific product sold very little and adjusts the PAR amount to reduce waste.